floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 'crash' with an assert, it could return a 'dummy object' in its default state, or an operation involving the dangling object could be silently skipped or produce a warning message.
-What will not happen is a segfault, or scribbling over random memory.
+What will *not* happen is a segfault, or scribbling over random memory.

-Of course converting an Id to a pointer is more expensive than a direct pointer access even though it's only an array index resolve and integer comparision.
+Of course converting an Id to a pointer is more expensive than a direct pointer access even though it's only an array access and integer comparision.
 The point here is that the system interface should be designed in a way that such high-frequency accesses are not necessary in the first place.